child from ukraine

 Sharing Knowledge

-The scope of destruction calls for immediate action, even before peace is fully secured.
-And the Ukrainian people are determined to reconstruct their nation with ingenuity.
-They seek guidance and expertise as they consider options and plan for a resilient future.
+people are determined to reconstruct their nation with ingenuity and seek guidance and expertise as they consider options and plan for a more resilient future.

 The Ukrainian reconstruction effort will be the biggest opportunity for building innovation since World War II.
 This initiative is an exceptional moment for global collaboration; lessons learned will shape the future of building worldwide as other countries face military conflict and climate change.